Appeltabak/postduif/README.md

 postduif
 ========

-Postduif is a superawesome web application with duif's.
+Postduif is a super awesome web application with duif's.